NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Scarnetti-Connected.md

 Choose two attribute boosts.
 One must be to **Charisma** or **Dexterity**, and one is a free attribute boost.

 You're trained in the Intimidation skill and the Mercantile Lore skill.
-You gain the [[Feats/Charming Liar|Charming Liar]] skill feat.
+You gain the [[Charming Liar|Charming Liar]] skill feat.
 Increase the party's reputation with the Scarnetti Consortium by 1 and reduce the party's reputation with the Sandpoint Cathedral by 1.

 *Source: Pathfinder: Seven Dooms for Sandpoint Player's Guide* *OGL*